Vertex Pharmaceuticals Incorporated (VRTX) Analysis & Forecast for 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 1.12% gain in the last 1 month and extending the period to 3 months gives it a -9.50%, and is -2.32% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.88% over the week and 2.02% over the month.
+The stock witnessed a -1.49% loss in the last 1 month and extending the period to 3 months gives it a -5.23%, and is -2.86% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.67% over the week and 1.83% over the month.

 Vertex Pharmaceuticals Incorporated (VRTX) Analyst Forecasts